oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 VUE_APP_SERVER_URI=http://localhost:9000
 ```

-It's important to note that putting values like this in a `.env` file in a client application does not make then secure.
+It's important to note that putting values like this in a `.env` file in a client application does not make them secure.
 It helps by keeping them out of a repository.
-However, they are still public in the sense that they are necessarily visible in the JavaScript code sent to the browser.
+However, they are still public because they are necessarily visible in the JavaScript code sent to the browser.
 In this use case, it's more of a configuration and organizational tool than a security tool.

 If you want to keep the `.env` file out of the repository, you need to update the `.gitignore` file.
-There's no particuliar need to do this for the Client ID as it's going to be publicly available anyway.
+There's no particular need to do this for the Client ID as it will be publicly available anyway.

 Replace `App.vue` with the following.